 - Both oil wax and polyurethane are widely used.
-As usual the oil wax is more natural and more maintenance.
+The oil wax is more natural and more maintenance.

-- Oak, Beech, Birch and Ash are in the middle with Teak, Cherry and Pine the softest.
-Other options are alder, maple, ash, poplar and walnut.
+- Beech, Birch and Ash are in the middle with Teak, Cherry and Pine the softest.

 - Strips are under 3” and planks over.
 Edge options are square, eased, beveled, etc. Plain sawn hardwoods cost less than quarter sawn and rift sawn are very expensive and have limited species available.

-- The more expensive your home, the higher the base may be surrounding the area with the wood floor.
-Or if your home is contemporary there may not be any base.
+- The more expensive your home and the higher the ceilings the higher the base may be surrounding the area with the wood floor.
+If your home is contemporary there may not be any base.
 Base is recommended for high traffic areas or just for ease of floor maintenance.

 - Stenciling adds another dimension and can be effective for stair risers and interest in low traffic areas.